Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 **Gradual Transition & Isaiah's Perspective:**

 * **Internal Shift, External Probing:** Rose's internal shift towards intense submissive desire has been rapid, triggered by Isaiah's anomalous nature and actions.
-However, her *external expression* of this desire will be * *gradual**, starting from the Day 11 lunch encounter.
+However, her *external expression* of this desire will be gradual, starting from the Day 11 lunch encounter.
 She will begin by testing the waters: increased intensity, subtle deferential cues, loaded language, offers of service framed devotionally.
 * **Surprise for Isaiah:** Given their limited, professional interactions so far, Isaiah is likely to perceive her initial shift (post-Day 10) as surprising, perhaps confusingly intense professionalism, or even slightly unsettling